ospray/hdospray/doc/compilation.md

 You can use the distributed binaries of OSPRay or build it yourself.
 We recommend using the OSPRay superbuild system according the instructions listed on [github](https://github.com/ospray/OSPRay).
 Make sure that TBB is the same used by USD.
 You can force using system TBB using the superbuild by going to `<OSPRAY_BUILD_DIR>`, and setting the cmake variable `DOWNLOAD_TBB` to OFF.

-## Compiling HdOSPRay on Linux/MacOS
+## Compiling OSPRay for Hydra on Linux/MacOS

-HdOSPRay plugin uses a CMake build system which links in USD and builds externally from the USD source directory, but configures CMake as if it were inside the USD repository in order to build the plugin using USD internals.
-It must therefore be built against a version of USD that matches HdOSPRay, which is specified in the versioning tag of HdOSPRay.
+OSPRay for Hydra plugin uses a CMake build system which links in USD and builds externally from the USD source directory, but configures CMake as if it were inside the USD repository in order to build the plugin using USD internals.
+It must therefore be built against a version of USD that matches OSPRay for Hydra, which is specified in the versioning tag of OSPRay for Hydra.

-- Download/clone the git repo for HdOSPRay
+- Download/clone the git repo for OSPRay for Hydra

     ```
     $ git clone https://github.com/ospray/hdospray.git